-SNAPSAVVY

-S

-A parent's guide to online safety

-SNAPCHAT Childnet

-By Snapchat UK in partnership with Childnet, the online safety charity

-SNAPCHAT

-A MESSAGE FROM

 We all live a significant part of our lives online, young people especially, so being digitally savvy is now a life skill that we all need.
-This means that as parents, we need to feel confident to be able to discuss not only the benefits of being online, but also the risks, so that our teens feel equipped to navigate the digital world safely and responsibly.
+This means that parents and trusted adults need to feel confident in discussing not only the benefits of being online, but also the risks, so that our teens feel equipped to navigate the digital world safely and responsibly.
 We know that online safety is something that parents are increasingly aware of and want to know more about.
-Initial insights from Snapchat's 2024 Digital Well-Being Index, which surveys teens, young adults and parents about how they are faring online, shows that 44% of UK parents check in regularly with their children about their online activities, an increase of 8 percentage points compared to last year.

-However, the research also tells us that teens are less likely to tell their parents about more serious online risks, and 1 in 5 (21%) UK parents don't know how to monitor their teens' online activities.
-Therefore, we need to work even harder to both help parents better understand the online world and support them in having meaningful conversations about online safety with their teens.
-Snapchat is and has always been designed to be different to traditional social media, created to enhance relationships with real friends and family.
-There's no unvetted feed of content and there are no public likes, removing social pressures to be perfect.
-As a platform that is popular with young people, we feel a great responsibility to help make Snapchat safe for all members of our community.
+Insights from Snapchat's 2024 Digital Well-Being Index, which surveys teens, young adults and parents about how Generation Z is faring online, shows that 44% of UK parents check in regularly with their teens about their online activities, an increase of 8 percentage points compared to the previous year.
+However, the research also tells us that teens are less likely to tell their parents when they encounter more serious online risks, and 1 in 5 (21%) UK parents reported not knowing how to monitor their teens' online activities.
+Therefore, we need to focus even more diligently to both help parents better understand the online world and to support them in having meaningful conversations about digital safety with their teens.
+Snapchat is and has always been designed to be different from traditional social media, created to enhance relationships with physical-world friends and family.
+The app doesn't have a seemingly endless feed of unvetted content nor are there public "likes", which help to remove social pressures to appear "perfect".
+As a platform that is popular with young people, we feel a great responsibility to help make Snapchat as safe as possible for all members of our community.
+It's why we've partnered with Childnet, the UK online safety charity, to create a guide filled with helpful advice and guidance to help support parents and other trusted adults in a teen's life.
+The guide includes information on navigating positive online safety conversations with teens, gaining a deeper understanding of how teens use Snapchat, and raising awareness of the tools and extra protections we have for teens, as well as the safety features available to parents, carers, and other trusted adults.
+We're delighted that Snapchat is ranked the "happiest" platform when compared to other apps, and we're committed to continuing to collaborate with parents, carers, and Snapchatters of all ages to help everyone in our community benefit from what is truly the transformational power of technology and online life.

-BRIDGET LEA

-VP & UK GENERAL MANAGER, SNAP INC.

-It's why we have partnered with Childnet, the UK online safety charity, to create a guide filled with helpful advice and tips to support parents.
-These include guidance on navigating positive online safety conversations with teens, gaining a deeper understanding of how teens use Snapchat, and raising awareness of the tools and extra protections we have for teens, as well as the safety features available to parents.
-We're proud that Snapchat is ranked the happiest platform when compared to other apps, and we're committed to continuing to collaborate with parents, carers, and Snapchatters to help people have positive experiences online.
-SNAPCHAT 🕹 A MESSAGE FROM